 These guitars, made in the 50s, have an immense range, thanks to the tone controls and pickups.
 They were also mass-produced in a manner that had never been done before by rivals such as Gibson or Rickenbacker.

 Vintage Tele’s are affordable, easy to repair and have the right combination of pickups and tone controls to create the type of sound you need.
-They are very capable of going from light and melodic, to having a powerful ‘cut’ through other musicians, ensuring that the guitar sound is never drowned out.
+They are very capable of going from light and melodic to having a powerful ‘cut’ through other musicians, ensuring that the guitar sound is never drowned out.

+If you want the same sounding guitar, check out his signature Telecaster model.
 The design is built on the foundations of the 1969 Tele that he owned, but the pickups have a unique configuration.

 Overall, they have a much darker and heavier tone, influenced in part by the use of P-90 pickups, which lack the same level of brightness that can be seen in the single-coil designs used in the Telecasters.
+His soft spot for P90 pickups is probably why he never got stuck with the “jangly” descriptor like his contemporary Johnny Marr.

 One of the most recent developments was his custom made ‘Grayling’ by Gray Guitars.

-This guitar has a punchy, almost raw sound with strong sustain, but amazingly holds the clarity of each individual note quite well.
+This guitar has a punchy, almost raw sound with strong sustain, but holds the clarity of each individual note quite well.

 His acoustic guitars have featured more heavily in his solo work, and you can see the time and effort he put into mastering a new skill set, showing that he wasn’t only creative, but also a hard worker who would dedicate the time to mastering his technical proficiency.